 There are horror stories floating around about people who ate so many chia seeds they had to receive medical treatment for serious intestinal distress.
 While I could find no evidence of someone dying of a chia seed overdose, it is true that consuming too many seeds can causes digestive problems because the seeds expand so vastly in our bodies that our internal organs cannot keep up, thus getting blocked, rupturing or becoming highly irritated.
 A 2014 case report profiled a patient who ate dry chia seeds followed by a glass of water, which subsequently expanded in the esophagus and caused a blockage.
-Removing such a blockage in the esophagus has to be done via an endoscopic procedure – AKA, no thank you!
-Also validating the old saying, that you can indeed have too much of a good thing…
+Removing such a blockage has to be done via an endoscopic procedure – AKA, no thank you!
+Also validating the old saying, that yes, you can indeed have too much of a good thing…

 WHY YOU SHOULD BE CAUTIOUS

-Because chia seeds can absorb over 12x their weight in liquid and expand so vastly, it is wise to be mindful about how many you eat in a day.
+Because chia seeds can absorb over 12x their weight in liquid and expand so much, it is wise to be mindful about how many you eat in a day.
 The combination of the superfood’s high fiber content and water absorption creates a gel-like substance that, if too large, can strain the digestive system – leading to gas, bloat and sometimes abdominal distension or blockages.
 These symptoms are especially pronounced for folks with chronic digestive inflammation, IBS, Crohn’s disease, etc.

 HOW MUCH YOU CHIA SEED YOU CAN SAFELY EAT IN A DAY

 The nutrient rich nature of chia seeds means you that get great health benefits from one serving.
 And because there are moderate to severe risks associated with over-consumption, saying within a consumption range of 1-1.5 servings daily is wise.